SuryaMajumder/ExplorerBgTool/README.md

 # 🖼️ Explorer Background Tool

-Set a **custom background image** in Windows File Explorer — with live preview, brightness, blur, opacity controls, and auto-start on boot.
+Set a **custom background image** in Windows File Explorer — with live preview, brightness, blur, opacity controls, foreground overlays, desktop wallpaper sync, and auto-start on boot.

 Built with Python + a browser-based UI.
 Works on **Windows 10 and Windows 11**.